Azure/alz-monitor/docs/wiki/Deploy-with-Azure-Pipelines-CLI.md

 Define variables for location, the psuedo Root Management Group, Connectivity Management Group, Identity Management Group, and the Management Group for Management.

-Additionaly define your trigger and pool vmImage type.
+Additionaly define your trigger and pool vmImage type if required.

 ```yml
 variables: